GraphScope/cplusplus-template/README.md

 pip3 install graphscope
 ```

 ### Step 2.
-Use this template to develop app with your own logics
+Use this template to develop your own application

 Click "Use this template" button up-right.t to create your own repository, clone it to local.